matyasfarkas/starter-hugo-academic/content/authors/admin/_index.md

 I am an Economist in the Monetary Policy Strategy Division, Strategy Issues section of the European Central Bank.
 My research focuses on expectation formation, monetary policy and DSGE estimation.

-I was part of the development team for [Macroecomomic Model Data Base](https://www.macromodelbase.com/).
-An Dyanre based macroeconomic model comparison platform.
+I was part of the development team for [Macroecomomic Model Data Base](https://www.macromodelbase.com/),a Dyanre based macroeconomic model comparison platform.

-This is a personal website.
-The views expressed on this website are my own and do not reflect those of the European Central Bank.
+Disclaimer: The views expressed on this website are my own and do not reflect those of the European Central Bank.